[First published 20-Mar-2012]

 What do I mean by rate?
-Well, when you go abroad you often convert some of your normal currency into the currency that the country you’re going to uses, and you are offered an exchange rate.
+Well, when you go abroad you often convert some of your normal currency into the currency used by the country you’re going to visit, and you are offered an exchange rate.
 In other words you buy some of that currency, just like you might purchase any other service or ‘thing’.
 And, just like buying anything, different people have different prices and it is a good idea to shop around for the best price.

 It’s not just limited to people going on holiday either – there’s a whole area of Finance called “Foreign Exchange” (often abbreviated to ForEx or FX) that deals with this.